|

 TempControl is basic functionality for a MIDI playback application.
 This

-is in contrast to MIDIControl
+is in contrast to MIDIControl, which targets advanced

 applications.
 Moreover, TempoControl needs a sequence - e.g. a MIDI file -